nodejs/node-gyp/README.md

 native addon modules for Node.js, which takes away the pain of dealing with the various differences in build platforms.
 It is the replacement to the `node-waf` program which is removed for node `v0.8`.
-If you have a native addon for node that still has a `wscript` file, then it's time to start adding a `bindings.gyp` file to complement it.
+If you have a native addon for node that still has a `wscript` file, then you should definitely add a `bindings.gyp` file to support the latest versions of node.

 Multiple target versions of node are supported (i.e. `0.7`, `0.8`, `1.0`, etc.),
 regardless of what version of node is actually installed on your system